-As the Artistic Director & Conductor of the Orchard Park Chorale, Hahn conducted many notable works with full orchestra including The Rio Grandeby Constant Lambert, Toward the Unknown Region by Ralph Vaughan Williams, and In Terra Pax by Gerald Finzi.
-At the Eastman School of Music, Hahn was the co-conductor of the Graduate Orchestra where he conducted symphonic works by Brahms, Dvorák, Mahler, Strauss, and Stravinsky.
-As a Conducting Fellow in the Opera Bootcamp program at the University of Cincinnati College-Conservatory of Music, Hahn conducted scenes from Cosi fan tutte and Le Nozze di Figaro.
+Having studied under the tutelage of esteemed orchestral, operatic, and choral conductors, Hahn has developed a deep understanding and love for conducting choral-orchestral repertoire.
+In 2022-23, Hahn conducted the Levin completion of the Mozart Requiem and served as guest conductor with the Schwob Philharmonic.
+As Artistic Director of the Orchard Park Chorale, Hahn conducted many notable works with full orchestra including The Rio Grande by Constant Lambert, Toward the Unknown Region by Ralph Vaughan Williams, and In Terra Pax by Gerald Finzi.
+At the Eastman School of Music, Hahn was the associate conductor of the Graduate Orchestra where he conducted symphonic works by Brahms, Dvorák, Mahler, Strauss, and Stravinsky.
+In the field of opera, Hahn spent three weeks in the Opera Bootcamp program at the University of Cincinnati College-Conservatory of Music where he conducted scenes from Mozart's Cosi fan tutte and Le Nozze di Figaro.
 Hahn also conducted the 2020 University of Michigan concert performance premiere of William Banfield's poignant opera, Edmonia.
-Hahn will make his debut with the Schwob Philharmonic in February 2023.

-As a professional singer, Hahn has performed with many distinguished ensembles including the two-time GRAMMY® Award-Winning Ensemble—The Washington Chorus, the GRAMMY® Award-Winning Ensemble—the Buffalo Philharmonic Chorus (as Bass Section Leader), the Chicago Choral Artists, the VOICES chamber choir, and the Eastman-Rochester Chorus (as Ensemble Manager and Bass Section Leader).
-Hahn has also made appearances with Buffalo Opera Unlimited, most recently as Lieutenant Gordon in their performance of Silent Night by Kevin Puts.
-Past solos include Brahms’ Ein Deutsches Requiem and Dominick Argento’s Four Seascapes with the Eastman-Rochester Chorus, Stravinsky’s Mass with the Eastman Repertory Singers, and the Faure Requiem and Handel’s Messiah with the Moody Oratorio Chorus.
+Hahn has sung with many distinguished ensembles including the two-time GRAMMY® Award-Winning Ensemble—The Washington Chorus, the GRAMMY® Award-Winning Ensemble—the Buffalo Philharmonic Chorus (as Bass Section Leader), the Chicago Choral Artists, the VOICES chamber choir, and the Eastman-Rochester Chorus (as Ensemble Manager and Bass Section Leader).
+Hahn has also made operatic appearances, most recently with Buffalo Opera Unlimited.

-Hahn holds the Doctor of Musical Arts degree in Conducting from the University of Michigan (Eugene Rogers), the Master of Music degree in Conducting from the Eastman School of Music (William Weinert, Brad Lubman) where he was a recipient of the Edith H. Babcock and Herman Genhart Choral Conducting scholarships, and the Bachelor of Music degree in Vocal Performance and Sacred Music with Honors from Moody Bible Institute in Chicago, IL.
-He has also been mentored and taught by many renowned conductors including Mark Gibson, Victor Yampolsky, David Hayes, Duain Wolfe, Andrew Megill, Lucinda Carver, and Erin Freeman.
+Hahn holds the Doctor of Musical Arts degree in conducting from the University of Michigan, the Master of Music degree in conducting from the Eastman School of Music where he was a recipient of the Edith H. Babcock and Herman Genhart choral conducting scholarships, and the Bachelor of Music degree in vocal performance and sacred music with honors from Moody Bible Institute in Chicago, IL.
+Hahn's major teachers include Eugene Rogers, William Weinert, Brad Lubman, Robert Swensen, Terry Strandt, and Tim Stafford.
+He has also received mentoring and teaching from Mark Gibson, Victor Yampolsky, David Hayes, Duain Wolfe, Andrew Megill, Lucinda Carver, and Erin Freeman.